moq-wg/moq-transport/draft-lcurley-warp.md

 Track:

-: An encoded bitstream, representing a single video/audio component that makes up the larger broadcast.
+: An encoded bitstream, representing a single media component (ex. audio, video, subtitles) that makes up the larger broadcast.

 Variant: